By Daniel Rupprecht on 12/11/20 4:01 PM

 This would begin with the iterative process of training the system to think like a subject matter expert (SME).
 A back-and -forth exercise of Q&A where thematic representations of data found across the entire universe would be presented to the SME.
 After several rounds between the SME and the programme as regards what is relevant and what is not, a level of stability would be achieved, with a goal of 97.5% rate of agreement.
 This precise understanding can then be deployed to the rest of the data with a high level of confidence.

 Who needs search terms to get things started?
 By employing a predictive coding model, our hypothetical law firm ABC Ltd would be able to begin their analysis immediately rather than waiting on a consensus over terminology.
-By utilising technology assisted review such as predictive coding a law firm is again placed back in the driver’s seat without needing the input of opposing counsel.
+By utilizing technology assisted review such as predictive coding a law firm is again placed back in the driver’s seat without needing the input of opposing counsel.

 Yet predictive coding is not new.
 For several years now, its application to all manner of different issues is well established and accepted.
 All to often however, lawyers opt for the standard search term-based approach.
 This is not sustainable.
 If data are growing exponentially, so too must the results if we are applying the same methodology to reduce expansive data volumes.